 The Cutaneous Sensory Lab in the Department of Mechanical Engineering at MIT is focused on developing tactile, haptic and thermal displays that can be used in a variety of applications.

-We adopt a systems-level approach to developing and implementing these displays in which we (1) characterize the actuators (mechanical or thermal) used in the display, (2) measure their performance when mounted on the skin, (3) analyze the skin’s properties and how these vary at different locations on the body and across individuals, and (4) conduct a variety of psychophysical studies to determine how users perceive these various forms of stimulation.
-These technologies can be used in a variety of applications and so we also do research on how they can be used in different domains.
+We adopt a systems-level approach to developing and implementing these displays in which we (1) characterize the actuators (mechanical or thermal) used in the display, (2) measure their performance when mounted on the skin, (3) analyze the skin’s properties and how these vary at different locations on the body and across individuals, and (4) conduct a variety of psychophysical studies to determine how users perceive these diverse forms of stimulation.
+We also study how these displays can be used in different application domains.

-Dr. Jones has served on numerous national committees including the Committee on Space Biology and Medicine of the National Research Council.
-She is the Editor-in-Chief of the IEEE Transactions on Haptics and Associate Editor of Presence: Teleoperators and Virtual Environments.
+Dr. Jones has served on numerous national committees, including the Committee on Space Biology and Medicine of the National Research Council.
+She was the Editor-in-Chief of the IEEE Transactions on Haptics from 2014-2019, and is currently an Associate Editor of Presence: Virtual and Augmented Reality.
 She is a Fellow of the IEEE.